dpsnowden/diagrams/README.md

 # diagrams
  Catch all repo for experimenting with diagrams as code.
-D2, mermaid, structurizr, diagrams.py etc
+D2, Mermaid, Structurizr, Python Diagrams etc.

 This project is an attempt to learn a few things and accomplish something useful at the same time.
 My learning goals include:
 - [C4](https://c4model.com/): a lightweight architecture model that is approachable for many different roles